 But if you are continuously doing crunches and sit-ups at your home with the hopes of achieving a six-pack body, you may be exercising effectively.

-In fact, planks are great alternative to crunches that can be done at home, planks can help improve core strength and stability of your body.
+Planks are a great alternative to crunches that can be done at home, planks can help improve core strength and stability of your body.

 6.1 How to Do Planks at Home